gamestrafe/thedivision2/source/_pages/gear.md

 - Fill'er Up: Reloading from empty reloads all weapons.
 - Knee Cap: Shooting an enemy in the legs has a 10% chance to apply bleed.
 Requires 4 or less batteries.
 - Mad Bomber: Grenade radius is increased by 150%.
 Grenades that kill an enemy are refunded.
 Requires 4 or less batteries.
+- Obliterate: Depleting an enemy's armor grants +25% critical hit damage for 5s.
+Requires 4 crosshairs or more.
 - On the Ropes: Weapon damage is increased by 25% while all skills are on cooldown or reach zero charges.
 (Requires 7 batteries or more)
 - Opportunistic: Destroying an enemy's weakpoint or breaking an enemy's armor adds +10% damage from all sources to the enemy for 20s.
 Requires using Marksman or Shotgun weapons only
 - Patience: After being in cover for 3s, armor repairs by 5% every 1s.
 Requires 7 or more shields.